manshengyang/PolymetricExpression/README.md

       	<li>
       		Call playerFacade.loadSamples to load the samples
       		<p>
-      			The sampleUrl is the url of the folder the sample files located in.
+      			sampleUrl is the url of the folder the sample files located in.
 The folder should contains a mapping.js file.
          		<br/>
          		Look at "acoustic-kit" folder for an example of the structure.
          	</p>